jj-valentine/rundown-js/client/README.md

-# CLI for In-Browser IDE: Code Snippet + Documentation Generator
+# CLI for In-Browser IDE -- Code Snippet + Documentation Generator

-Allows users to transpile, bundle, test and document (markdown) JS code in the browser.
-Users may also import any number of modules and ultimately export all code and documentation for easy transference to local/desktop IDE's/code-editors.
+Write code snippets.
+Run code snippets.
+Take notes.
+Combine, and export them!

+With SnipSnap's web-based IDE, you can transpile your JavaScript, import modules, bundle it together and run it -- all without making any server-side requests!
+Do your snippets need context?
+Document your code in markdown and attach your notes to your snippets to reference later, or even use elsewhere!